 Ethan Fifield (Dogberry) is a Theatre Arts major with an option in Acting.
 Ethan previously studied theatre at the University of Alaska Fairbanks.
 He has a strong interest in theatre as a storytelling medium.
 In addition to his performance and backstage work at PSU, he has previously performed at Littlechurch Theatre and Jean’s Playhouse.
 His most recent performances include 2016-2017 Plawright’s Showcase (Brian, Mason, Mr. Peters, and the Voice in the Vent) and PSU’s Fall 2016 production of Stage Kiss (Adrian Schwalbach).

-Grace Fay Brooks (Messenger and Sister Francis) is a 19 year old sophomore, double majoring in Psychology and Theatre Arts with an option in Acting, and a minor in Dance.
-She is excited to be in her first production at Plymouth State, and would like to thank her friends for getting her through the semester, and her loved ones for coming to see her and always supporting her passion!
+Grace Fay Brooks (Baseball Player and Woman Waiting for Elevator) is a 19 year old sophomore, double majoring in Psychology and Theatre Arts with an option in Acting, and a minor in Dance.
+She was recently seen in Much Ado About Nothing (Sister Francis & Messenger) and The Vagina Monologues (Ensemble).
+She is excited to be in her first musical at Plymouth State, and would like to thank her friends and her loved ones for coming to see her and always supporting her passion!

 Sam Clifton (Don Pedro) is a junior Theatre Arts major with an option in Acting.
 He is elated to be in not only his third PSU production, but also his second Shakespeare production with the university.
 Previous credits include Oedipus the King (Shepherd) and the 2016 production of Romeo and Juliet (Lord Montague).
 He is excited to be portraying a character that he would not normally choose for himself.